 Functions as a national central bank

-Recognising the functions resulting from membership of the ESCB, the Law of Autonomy stipulates the following functions for the Banco de España:
+Observing the functions resulting from membership of the ESCB, the Law of Autonomy confers the following functions on the Banco de España:

-- Holding and managing currency and precious metal reserves not transferred to the ECB.
+- Holding and managing foreign-currency and precious metal reserves not transferred to the ECB.

-- Promoting the proper working and stability of the financial system and, without prejudice to the functions of the ECB, of national payment systems.
-Against this backdrop, reference should be made to emergency liquidity assistance (ELA) operations
+- Promoting the smooth operation and stability of the financial system and, without prejudice to the functions of the ECB, of national payment systems.
+This includes emergency liquidity assistance (ELA) operations.

-- Supervising solvency and compliance with the specific rules of credit institutions, other entities and financial markets, for which it has been assigned supervisory responsibility.
+- Supervising solvency and compliance with the specific regulations of credit institutions and any other financial institution or market it has been called on to oversee.

-- Placing coins in circulation and performing, on behalf of the State, all such other functions entrusted to it in this connection.
+- Placing coins in circulation and performing, on behalf of the State, any other related functions entrusted to it.

-- Preparing and publishing statistics relating to its functions and assisting the ECB in the compilation of statistical information
+- Preparing and publishing statistics related to its functions and assisting the ECB in the compilation of statistical information.

 - Providing treasury services and acting as financial agent for government debt.